Confidence sets for persistence diagrams

 where $\mathbb{G}$ is a Gaussian process,

 and $p_\epsilon(x)$ is the mean of the kernel estimator using a spherical kernel with bandwidth $\varepsilon$.
 The limiting distribution it is not helpful for inference because it would be very difficult to estimate $L(x)$.
-We are investigating practical methods for constructing confidence intervals on $\Hdist{\hat S_\varepsilon}{S_\varepsilon}$ and using this to assess uncertainty of the barcodes.
+We are investigating practical methods for constructing confidence intervals on $\mm{\mathbf{H}}({\widehat S_\varepsilon},{S_\varepsilon})$ and using this to assess uncertainty of the barcodes.

-\item Confidence intervals provide protection against type I errors, i.e., false detections.
+\item[(2)] Confidence intervals provide protection against type I errors, that is, false detections.
 It is also important to investigate the power of the methods to detect real topological features.
 Similarly, we would like to quantify the minimax bounds for persistent homology.

-\item In the density estimation method, we used a fixed bandwidth.
+\item[(3)] In the density estimation method, we use a fixed bandwidth.
 Spatially adaptive bandwidths might be useful for more refined inferences.

-\item It is also of interest to construct confidence intervals for other topological parameters such as {\em the degree $p$ total persistence} defined by
+\item[(4)] It is also of interest to construct confidence intervals for other topological parameters such as \emph{the degree $p$ total persistence} defined by

-where the sum is over the points in ${\cal P}$ whose distance from the diagonal is greater than some threshold, and Diag denotes the diagonal.
+where the sum is over the points in ${\mathcal P}$ whose distance from the diagonal is greater than some threshold, and $\operatorname{Diag}$ denotes the diagonal.

-\item Our experiments are meant to be a proof of concept.
+\item[(5)] Our experiments are meant to be a proof of concept.
 Detailed simulation studies are needed to see under which conditions the various methods work well.

-\item The subsampling method is very conservative due to the fact that $b=o(n)$.
-Essentially, there is a bias of order $H({\cal S}_b,\M)-H({\cal S}_n,\M)$.
+\item[(6)] The subsampling method is very conservative due to the fact that $b=o(n)$.
+Essentially, there is a bias of order $H({\mathcal S}_b,{\mathbb M})-H({\mathcal S}_n,{\mathbb M})$.
 We conjecture that it is possible to adjust for this bias.

-\item The optimal bandwidth for the density estimation method is an open question.
-The usual theory is based on $L_2$ loss which is not necessarily appropriate for topological estimation. \end{enum}
+\item[(7)] The optimal bandwidth for the density estimation method is an open question.
+The usual theory is based on $L_2$ loss which is not necessarily appropriate for topological estimation. \end{longlist}